pdpagdatoon/A02/README.md

 ## 2. Set Up Git
 1. Configure your Git username and email using "git config --global user.name "Your Name"", then "git config --global user.email "your.email@example.com""
-2. To check your configuration: git --version
+2. To check your configuration with "git --version"

 ## 3. Install VS Code
 1. Download VS Code from https://code.visualstudio.com/ and install.